jupyterlab/extension-examples/hello-world/README.md

 > `yarn` or `npm` in lieu of `jlpm` below.

-The first command installs the dependencies that are specified in the `setup.py` file and in `package.json`.
+The first command installs the dependencies that are specified in the `pyproject.toml` file and in `package.json`.
 Among the dependencies are also all of the `JupyterLab` components that you want to use in your project.

 It then runs the build script.
 In that step, the TypeScript code gets converted to javascript using the compiler `tsc` and stored in a `lib`